juhovuori/builder/README.md

 `PATH` is a copy of `PATH` for builder server, prepended with the directory of builder executable.
 This way build script can just run `build add-stage my-stage` and so on to communicate with the server.

 ## TODO ideas
-- websocket
+- stage ids / stage subtypes
-- CLI
+- thread safety issues
 - Better logging
-- stage ids
-- stage subtypes
-- Confirm thread safety
 - support project configuration in builder.hcl
 - Configuration refresh during trigger
+- websocket
 - Notifications:
     - push notifications about build stage changes to other agents
     - github state api
     - http
     - something else?
-- RESTify API.
-IDs => URLs, etc.
 - Execution managers
     - executor pools
     - build queues.